'Roma,' 'Cold War' among foreign-language Oscar nominees

 "(The) other four nominated titles in the category are absolutely amazing and strong, and I'm proud that Shoplifters is selected among them," Kore-eda said in a statement.

-Associated Press writers Peter Orsi in Mexico City, Monika Scislowska in Warsaw and Mari Yamaguchi in Tokyo contributed to this story.
+Associated Press writers Sarah El Deeb in Beirut, Peter Orsi in Mexico City, Andrew Dalton in Los Angeles, Monika Scislowska in Warsaw and Mari Yamaguchi in Tokyo contributed to this story.

 For full coverage of the Oscars, visit: https://apnews.com/AcademyAwards